 Religious or non-religious funeral

 This depends on the views of the person who has died.
-A religious funeral will normally involve a service in a church conducted by a minister, whereas a non-religious funeral may take place in a crematorium chapel led by a celebrant.
+A religious funeral will normally involve a service in a church conducted by a minister, whereas a non-religious funeral may take place in a crematorium chapel or other venue led by a celebrant.

 What is a funeral celebrant?